nordsonselect/support/README.md

 # support
-Support App for Nordson SELECT equipment
+Support Portal for Nordson SELECT equipment

+Documents and videos to provide on-machine support.